Eniola Akinkuotu: Career

 Akinkuotu has been a journalist with The Punch newspaper since 2011.
 In 2016, he was working in tandem with the then government policy against corruption.
+In 2022, he left The Punch newspaper for The Africa Report where he currently serves as a chief correspondent.

 One of Akinkuotu's report was listed as runner up in the Judicial Reporting Category at the Judicial Reporting Category at the Diamond Media Award for Media Excellence.
 He was the winner of the UNICEF Prize for Child-Friendly Reporting at the 2018 DAME Award.
 In 2020, he was a Runner Up in the Tourism category of the Nigeria Merit award.